Skip advert

 Advertisement - Article continues below

-The rear seat backs have been moved slightly for better posture and recline in two steps, while there’s now air-con vents back there, too.
-Extra cabin storage features to ensure it’s a truly useable family holdall.
-It’s a shame that the rear bench doesn’t slide, but the seat back does usefully split in a 40/20/40 configuration.
+The rear seat backs have been moved slightly for better posture and recline in two steps, while there are now air-con vents for those in the back there, too.
+Extra cabin storage features ensure it’s a truly usable family holdall.

-The CX-5 is just over 4.5m long and 1.84m wide, and is identical to the outgoing car in these respects.
-The wheelbase, too, is the same.
-It’s slightly lower than before, though, which is unusual for a SUV.
-For comparison, the CX-5 is slightly smaller than a outgoing Honda CR-V.
+The CX-5 is just over 4.500mm long and 1,800mm wide, and is pretty much identical to the outgoing car in these respects.
+It’s slightly lower than before, though, which is unusual for an SUV.

-Small changes make the CX-5 more comfortable for passengers, but the actual space on offer is unchanged.
-Both front and rear seats have similar amounts of legroom, and it’s plenty spacious enough for a growing family.
+Small changes make the latest CX-5 more comfortable for passengers, but the actual space on offer is unchanged from the previous model.
+Both the front and rear seats have similar amounts of legroom, and it’s plenty spacious enough for a growing family.

 Boot space

-The CX-5 offers 522-litres of boot space with its rear seats up and, while the Skoda Kodiaq and Nissan X-Trail are larger, most families will find the Mazds's wide, flat load bay offers plenty of space.
-Under-floor storage has increased from 10 litres to 30 litres, while folding all seats down opens up a substantial 1,620-litres of space.
+The CX-5 offers 522 litres of boot space with its rear seats up, and most families will find the Mazda's wide, flat load bay offers plenty of space.
+There’s also 30 litres of under-floor storage, while folding all of the seats down opens up a substantial 1,638 litres of space.
+If you need even more space, you’ll need to look towards the Skoda Karoq.

 Skip advert